freeram/C-encrypter/README.md

 :warning: **Disclaimer:** I wrote this program for fun.
 It should not be used for serious encryption as blowfish is susceptible to [birthday attacks](https://en.wikipedia.org/wiki/Birthday_attack).

 For sensitive data, consider using openssl and AES.
-Additionally, this program was only tested on Linux, and is intended to be used with Bash.
+Additionally, this program was only tested on Linux, and is intended to be used with Bash and .txt files.

 ## Installation